-Manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of, alcohol which is unlawful or otherwise prohibited by, or not in compliance with, university policy or campus regulations.
+Manufacture, distribution, dispensing, possession, use, or sale of alcohol which is unlawful or otherwise prohibited by, or not in compliance with, college policy or campus regulations.

 DANGEROUS/DEADLY/WEAPONS OR DEVICES

 The possession or use of a firearm or other dangerous weapon, incendiary device, or explosive is strictly prohibited on university owned or controlled premises or property.